aws-samples/eb-locustio-sample/README.md

      6. Select **Java 8** as the platform version.
      7. Choose whether you want SSH access to the Amazon EC2 instances.
         *Note: If you choose to enable SSH and do not have an existing SSH key stored on AWS, the EB CLI requires ssh-keygen to be available on the path to generate SSH keys.*
-  4. Run `eb create -i c3.large --scale 1 --envvars TARGET_URL=<test URL> --instance_profile aws-elasticbeanstalk-locust-role` to begin the creation of your load generation environment.
+  4. Run `eb create -i c4.large --scale 1 --envvars TARGET_URL=<test URL> --instance_profile aws-elasticbeanstalk-locust-role` to begin the creation of your load generation environment.
 Replace `<test URL>` with the URL of the web app that you want to test.
      1. Enter the environment name of your choice.
      2. Enter the CNAME prefix you want to use for this environment.
   5. Once the environment creation process completes, run `eb open` to open the [Locust](http://locust.io/) dashboard and start your tests.
   6. To make changes to the test definition, edit the *[locustfile.py](locustfile.py)*, save and commit the changes, and run `eb deploy`.
   7. If you'd like to scale out the environment to more than 1 EC2 instance,
      1. Run `eb scale <number of instances>`.
 Replace `<number of instances>` with the number of EC2 instances you would like the environment to scale out to.
-     2. If you reducing the number of running instances in the above step, run `eb deploy` to reselect the master instance removal has been completed.
+     2. If you are reducing the number of running instances in the above step, run `eb deploy` to reselect the master instance removal has been completed.
      3. Run `eb open` to open the [Locust](http://locust.io/) dashboard and start your tests.
   8. When you are done with your tests, run `eb terminate --all` to clean up.